 Guardian retains confidential information on its computer systems, including customer information and proprietary business information, and such information may also be stored on the systems of third parties to whom Guardian outsources certain functions or the systems of its career agents.
-Guardian's career agents may experience, and have experienced, breaches of their computer systems that resulted in the compromise of personally identifiable customer information.
+Cyberattacks on such third parties with whom Guardian does business and shares information may adversely impact its business.
+Guardian's career agents may also experience, and have experienced, breaches of their computer systems that resulted in the compromise of personally identifiable customer information.
 Any compromise of the security of these computer systems, including the disclosure of personally identifiable customer information, could damage Guardian's reputation, expose it to litigation, increase regulatory scrutiny and require Guardian to incur significant technical, legal and other expenses.

 The area of cybersecurity has come under increased scrutiny by insurance regulators.
 New York's cybersecurity regulation for financial services institutions, including banking and insurance entities, that are under the jurisdiction of the NYSDFS became effective on March 1, 2017.
 The regulation requires these entities to establish and maintain a cybersecurity program designed to protect consumers' private data and the confidentiality, integrity and availability of the licensee's information systems.
 The NAIC adopted the Insurance Data Security Model Law (the "Cybersecurity Model Law") on October 24, 2017, which establishes standards for data security and for the investigation of and notification of insurance commissioners of cybersecurity events involving unauthorized access to, or the misuse of, certain nonpublic information.
 The Cybersecurity Model Law imposes significant new regulatory requirements intended to protect the confidentiality, integrity and availability of information systems.
-As of August 2019, eight states had adopted the Cybersecurity Model Law, and further implementation will be based on adoption by other state legislatures.
-Importantly, the Cybersecurity Model Law states that a licensee's compliance with the New York cybersecurity regulation shall constitute compliance with the Cybersecurity Model Law.
-The California Consumer Privacy Act of 2018 (the "CCPA") grants all California residents the right to know what information a business has collected from them and the sourcing and sharing of that information, as well as a right to have a business delete their personal information (with some exceptions).
-Its definition of "personal information" is more expansive than those found in other privacy laws applicable to us in the United States.
-Failure to comply with the CCPA could result in regulatory fines, and the law grants a private right of action for any unauthorized disclosure of personal information as a result of failure to maintain reasonable security procedures.
-We expect that exceptions to the CCPA will apply to a significant portion of our business.
-The CCPA became effective on January 1, 2020, but California's Attorney General cannot bring an enforcement action until July 1, 2020.
+As of November 2020, at least eleven states had adopted the Cybersecurity Model Law in some form, and further implementation will be based on adoption by other state legislatures.
+The California Consumer Privacy Act (the "CCPA"), which took effect on January 1, 2020, gives California residents expanded rights to access, and request deletion of, personal information a business has collected from them; to opt out of certain sales of personal information; and to know further detail on the business's use, sourcing and sharing of that personal information.
+The CCPA's definition of "personal information" is more expansive than those found in other privacy laws in the United States, Failure to comply with the CCPA could result in regulatory fines.
+The CCPA also grants a private right of action, following a data breach, if the breach was attributable to a failure to maintain reasonable data security procedures.
+The California Attorney General has promulgated regulations pursuant to CCPA that detail certain of the business' obligations.
+Guardian expects that certain exceptions under the CCPA will apply to a significant portion of Guardian's business.
+Additionally, on November 3, 2020, California voters passed a ballot initiative, the California Privacy Rights Act (the "CPRA"), that adjusts and in some respects expands consumer rights and business obligations created by the CCPA.
+The CPRA imposes additional obligations on companies that collect California residents' personal information, including to provide a right to correct personal information, additional protections for certain uses of sensitive personal information, and certain limitations on data use and on data sharing that does not involve a sale.
+The CPRA also creates a new California Privacy Protection Agency which will be charged with enforcing both the CCPA and the CPRA.
+The CPRA will take effect on January 1, 2023.
+It may require additional compliance investment as well as additional changes to policies, procedures and operations.